School Trains Missionaries In Health Care

 Lefebvre said health care is one of the most effective ways missionaries can demonstrate God’s love to people.

-“Primary health care in particular, serving people with little or no access, is one of the most beautiful types of ministry because it meets the most significa16272164538_8b7cdecd30_knt need of the human,” Lefebvre said.
+“Primary health care in particular, serving people with little or no access, is one of the most beautiful types of ministry because it meets the most significant need of the human,” Lefebvre said.
 “Everyone understands health care.
 Everybody understands the need for health and when they don’t have it, they are unable to contribute to their community.”

 IPHC is comprised of three months of classroom lectures followed by a two-month field assignment in a developing nation.
 Both elements are required for successful completion of the course.
 Students who participate in IPHC outreaches will learn how much of an asset health care workers are to different types of ministries, Lefebvre said.